 Dorchester Quaker Local Meeting

 All events take place in the Meeting House in Holloway Road unless otherwise specified.
-Please see other pages of the website for directions.
+Please see other pages of the website for directions to the Meeting House.

 Meeting for Worship each Sunday in the Meeting House 10.30am All Welcome.